daleyu/dotfiles/docs/guides/languages/go.md

 version.
 - go get hostname/repo/file@branch-name

+### Understanding Version Queries
+When downloading an updated go depedency then it will often be a query that might look something like `go get $base/$module/@latest` but often times you might see it replaced with either a branch instead of latest, or even master.
+I'll break down exactly what these options mean.

+- Branch [@master/@branch-name]
+    - When you put a branch for the version query then this means that it will select the commit at the tip of the upstream's repository branch under that name
+    - This means if you cause code changes in a SDK branch, and it is pushed to master then you will want to run go get master to get that.
+- latest
+    - Latest is described in the go documentation here: https://go.dev/ref/mod#version-queries
+    - It will try to select the highest available release version, if you are using github or gitlab then this would be one of the tagged releases.
+        - If there is no tagged release then it will just get the latest commit into the master branch

 *Invalid version: unknown revision*
 - This situation is usually caused by the disappearance of the commit, such as when push -f is executed in the repository.
 Generally, upgrading the version is sufficient.
 If it cannot be upgraded, it may be due to an indirect dependency that has fixed the version number.